tidepool-org/data-science-handbook/instructions/meetings.md

 know if there is specific information in the meeting they should know.

-* When someone is giving a presentation or talking, ideally one other person should take notes and one person was keeping an eye on the chat.
+* When someone is giving a presentation or talking, ideally one other person should take notes and one person should keep an eye on the chat.

-* In the case of recurring or team meetings, you can start taking notes in the Google doc specific to that recurring meeting (for example, Data Science Team Notes [LIVING]).
-If the notes get rather large, though, good practice to move the notes to another location, title them with the specific topic and include a link to them in the original doc.
+* In the case of recurring meetings, you can start taking notes in the Google doc specific to that recurring meeting (for example, Data Science Team Notes [LIVING]).
+If the notes get rather large, though, good practice is to move the notes to another location, title them with the specific topic and include a link to them in the original doc.

 ## Meeting Responsibilities